hosnee-khaled/Automation_Project/README.md

 ```

 2. **Open in IntelliJ IDEA** (or any Java IDE).
-3. **Ensure MongoDB is running** and the database is populated with test data.
+3. **Ensure MongoDB is running** and the database has test data.
 4. **Run tests via Maven:**

 ```bash
 mvn test
 ```

-5. **Notes:**
+**Notes:**

-   * Tests run on Chrome browser.
+* Tests run on multiple browsers through BrowserFactory.
-   * `WebDriverWait` is used for dynamic elements.
+* `WebDriverWait` handles dynamic elements.
-   * Scroll or explicit waits are used if clicks are intercepted.
+* Scroll or explicit waits for intercepted clicks.

 ---